Sugar Maple Acer saccharum

 Very large size (4m-7m after 10 years)

-The Sugar Maple, also known as the Rock Maple, is native to north-east of the USA and Canada, particularly around the Great Lakes.
+The Sugar Maple, also known as the Rock Maple, is native to the north-east of the USA and Canada, particularly around the Great Lakes.
 The sap of many other maple species can also be used to produce maple syrup, but the sap of the Sugar Maple is the clearest and sweetest.

 The Sugar Maple is often confused with the Silver Maple on account of their similar Latin species names - Acer saccharum and Acer saccharinum respectively.